DECam Multi-Messenger Astrophysics Pipeline. I. from Raw Data to Single-Exposure Candidates: Introduction

 Compared to spurious sources, a real source on one difference image is expected to have a higher signal-to-noise ratio (S/N), a rounder shape, and a reasonable size, etc.\footnote{Cosmic rays may also have high S/N, but they are generally removed by the LSST Science Pipelines and have special shapes.
-The detection of cosmic rays is not the main topic of this work, though they may come from some object that generates MMA signals. } Thus, we first amplify those characteristics to let real sources ``stand out'' more from artifacts/noise.
-Then we use Principal Component Analysis (PCA), an unsupervised algorithm that has a straightforward mathematical derivation, to divide the sources based on those amplified features.
-Finally we select sources that have significantly larger values than the others in the transformed space as per-exposure candidates, and we assign weights to the selected sources (candidates) based on PCA performance metrics (e.g., the explained variance ratio) and weather conditions~\citep[e.g., the effective exposure time;][]{Morganson2018}.
-Those candidates will later be sent to brokers for further classification and alert distribution.
-We have tested this method on archival exposures, and we found that real objects generally ``stood out,'' regardless of their stellar types and local environments.
+The detection of cosmic rays is not the main topic of this work, though they may come from some object that generates MMA signals. } Thus, we first \rr1{select a group of features} based on those characteristics, \rr1{ and the real sources are expected to have greater feature values than the} artifacts/noise \rr1{(Section~\ref{sec:features}, Table~\ref{tab:features})}.
+Then we use Principal Component Analysis (PCA), an unsupervised algorithm that has a straightforward mathematical derivation, to divide the sources based on those features. \rr1{ Finally we select sources that have significantly larger values than the others in the transformed space as per-exposure candidates, and we assign weights to the candidates based on the PCA results and the weather condition (Figure~\ref{fig:flow_chart}, Section~\ref{sec:weight_count}).
+Here, for the transformed space we consider the first principal component.
+For the PCA results, we consider the explained variance ratio of the first component, and the rank of the first component value of each source; for the weather condition, we consider the effective exposure time~\citep{Morganson2018}. } Those candidates will later be sent to brokers for further classification and alert distribution.
+We have tested this method on archival exposures, and we found that real objects generally ``stood out'', regardless of their stellar types and local environments.
 We note that PCA has been used to find the main components of the source images for feature extraction~\citep{duBuisson2015} or to reduce the dimensionality of alert data~\citep{Graham2023}, but it has not been used on source catalogs for R/B, which is studied in this work.
 We give more details of our R/B algorithm and its performance in Section \ref{sec:rb}.

 In this paper, we test various types of objects located in different environments using \textit{archival} data, to assess the flexibility of the LSST Science Pipelines software and our algorithm.
 Those targets span a wide range of time scale (from hours to months), and the software is able to produce clean results even if the transient has fast brightness changes (Section \ref{sec:examples}).
 Although we have built individual templates for those targets, in the future we will explore methods to build a uniform template using the archival data of large-footprint DECam surveys, e.g., the Dark Energy Camera Legacy Survey~\citep[DECaLS;][]{Dey2019}\footnote{\url{https://www.legacysurvey.org/decamls/}}, which will reduce the burden of building templates for new observations.